One-body dynamical correlation function of Lieb-Liniger model at finite temperature

-The frequency-momentum resolved 1BDCF is demonstrated in Fig.~\ref{color_plot}, and without losing generality the particle density is set by $n=1$.
-The left panel shows that at zero temperature, the spectral weight mostly concentrates on the Lieb-II dispersion relation, and spreads continuously to the Lieb-I dispersion relation, where the former (latter) dispersion corresponds to adding a particle (hole) outside (inside) of the Fermi sea \cite{note}.
-In the right panel of finite temperature case, immediate differences are observed with the non-vanishing spectral distribution in the half-plane of negative energy.
+The frequency-momentum resolved 1BDCF is demonstrated in Fig.~\ref{color_plot} with system size $N=L=60$.
+Thus the Fermi momentum $k_F = \pi n = \pi$, the momentum and energy are expressed in units of Fermi momentum and Fermi energy, respectively. $h$ is the chemical potential.
+The left panel shows that at zero temperature, in the situation of weak interaction, spectral weights mostly focus on the type-I dispersion represented by the yellow dashed curves; while away from the weakly interacting region, the spectral weights mostly concentrate on the type-II dispersion represented by the red-dashed curves, and spread across the type-I dispersion.
+The latter (former) dispersion corresponds to adding a particle (hole) outside (inside) of the Fermi sea \cite{note}.
+In the right panel of the finite-temperature case, immediate differences are observed with the nonvanishing spectral distribution in the half-plane of negative energy.
 This is easy to understand from the perspective of p-h excitation as being given in Fig.~\ref{excitation}.
-In Fig.~\ref{excitation} (c), the thermal equilibrium eigenstate means a melted Fermi sea, and thus there exists such a type of relative `excitation' that the particles jump inward over the indicated thermal state.
-A typical example of such an `excitation' is depicted by the red arrow in Fig.~\ref{excitation} (d), which generates the states bearing non-vanishing spectral contribution while possessing lower energy than the original thermal equilibrium eigenstate.
-In quantum degenerate regime, the thermal equilibrium egienstate contains very few holes lying almost on the Fermi points, which leaves no further room for above inward `excitations'.
-This in consequence suppresses the spectral distribution in negative energy plane.
-On the other hand, at either zero or finite temperatures.
-The spectral distribution in the continuum between upper and lower thresholds implies the breakdown of quasi-particle picture with a replacement of collective excitations, manifesting the special role of interaction in 1D.
+In Fig.~\ref{excitation}(c), the reference state at finite temperature indicates a melted Fermi sea.
+Besides the normal "relative excitations" whose absolute values of particle QN increase, there exists such a case that the absolute value of particle QN decreases.
+A typical example of such an "excitation" is depicted by the red arrow in Fig.~\ref{excitation}(d), which generates the states bearing nonvanishing spectral contribution while possessing lower energy than the reference state.
+In the quantum degenerate regime, the reference state contains very few holes lying almost on the Fermi points, which leaves no further room for the above type of "excitations."
+This in consequence suppresses the spectral distribution to the negative energy plane.